openai/neural-mmo/docs/source/rst/baselines.rst

 |icon| Small Maps
 #################

 This setting includes 256 80x80 maps (60x60 excluding lava) and supports up to 128 agents/32 NPCs.
 It is intended for training and evaluation horizons of 1000 timesteps, or 10 minutes in real time.
+Evaluation takes only a few minutes.
 Reasonable policies are trainable with as low as 4 CPU cores and a single modern GPU in a few hours.
-Evaluation takes only a few minutes.
+Our baseline is trained using an RTX 3080 + 64 cores for ~4 days.
+Training for an additional 2 days did not result in any substantial improvments.

 .. image:: /resource/image/small_isometric.png